Llamaware/Llamaware.github.io/README.md

 	// The rest of the JSON
 }
 ```

-<br/>**And to use the repository as an API:**<br>
+## Repository API
+- Llamaware provides a single JSON file with all the mods in the repository.
+- For each entry, the repository json contains data from the [mod entry in the repository](https://github.com/Llamaware/Llamaware.github.io/tree/main/src/content/mods) and the [mod.json spec](https://coffin-wiki.basil.cafe/modding/mod-json).
-- Make a GET request to `llamawa.re/repo.json`
+- Simply make a GET request to `llamawa.re/repo.json` to get the repository data.
-- The `repo.json` response contains each mod in the above format, but with the individual mod's information JSON inlined into a `modJson` field (which has extra properties).

 ## Sources